-When you start dipping below 32 F (0 C), having a warm lightweight sleeping bag isn't just a luxury, it is a necessity for survival!
-If you plan on taking a backpacking trip to the Andes, Patagonia, the Himalayas, New Zealand, or other cold-climate/high-altitude destinations, I strongly recommend that you go with a lightweight sleeping bag that has a EN comfort rating of at least 20 degrees F.
+When you start dipping below 32 F (0 C), having a warm lightweight sleeping bag isn’t just a luxury, it is a necessity for survival!
+If you plan on taking a backpacking trip to the Andes, Patagonia, the Himalayas, New Zealand, or other cold-climate/high-altitude destinations, I strongly recommend that you go with a lightweight sleeping bag that has an EN comfort rating of at least 20 degrees F.

 The REI Magma is just that.
 It features an abundance of 850-fill water resistant down that will keep you toasty when the weather turns cold in the mountains.

 For $350, the Magma 10 is actually a great value when compared to other burly lightweight sleeping bags offering the same temperature rating.
 It’s a solid buy for those looking for a more serious lightweight sleeping bag to take backpacking.